howtographql/howtographql/content/backend/graphql-js/1-getting-started.md

 <Instruction>

-Open your terminal, navigate to a location of your choice and run the following commands:
+Open your terminal, navigate to a location of your choice, and run the following commands:

 ```bash
 mkdir hackernews-node